Josh156/Python-Voice-Assistant/README.md

 # Python Voice Assistant
 ## Current Commands:
+* Tell the date:
+  - "What's the date" or "What is the date".
 * Tell the time:
   - "What's the time" or "What is the time".
 * Play a YouTube video:
   - "Play _NAME_ on YouTube" or "Search for _NAME_ on YouTube".
 * Open a Google search:
   - "Search for _NAME_ online".
-* Tell the date:
-  - "What is the date" or "What's the date"
-* Tell the current weather:
+* Find the current weather:
-  - "What's the weather " or "What is the weather" or "What's the weather like" or "What is the weather like"
+  - "What's the weather", "What is the weather", "What's the weather like" or "What is the weather like".
 * Extra commands:
   - Make the Assistant talk about Fortnite...
     - "Fortnite"